cgfrost/moolater/README.md

 Firefox extension for quickly saving a webpage as a task to [Remember The Milk](https://www.rememberthemilk.com/) from the tool bar.

 The title and link of the current page are used to create the new task.
+A due date for the new task can optionally be set.
 Create new lists from Moo Later before saving a new task to it.
 Highlight text on the page and save it as a note to the new task in Remember The Milk.
 Find it in the Firefox [Add-ons marketplace](https://addons.mozilla.org/en-US/firefox/addon/moo-later/).